GR8505/NPL_Forecast_TrinidadTobago/README.md

 The NPL ratio is non-performing loans as a percentage of total loans.
 Given that private sector credit growth can lead to a higher total loans value, this will definitely have a negative effect on NPL.

 ![](https://github.com/GR8505/NPL_Forecast_TrinidadTobago/blob/main/Images1/Ratio.png)

+If non-performing loans remain constant and the denominator increases, then this will result in a lower NPL ration.
+In this model, a 1 percent increase in private sector credit growth will result in a decline in the average NPL ratio by 0.6199.